Dental Bridge Northridge Advanced Dentistry

 - Implant supported: These type of dental bridges uses dental implants, as against crowns, to support the framework.
 For every missing tooth, a dental implant is placed by a surgical method to hold the bridge in its position.
 In this process, generally two surgeries are carried out, one at the time of placing the implants and the other, at the time of placing the bridge.

 You can get consultation for the type of dental bridge which might suit you the best.
-Dr Isaac Kashani and Dr Dani Benyaminy can help you out in evaluating the best option.
+Dr Isaac Kashani can help you out in evaluating the best option.

 Cases why a dental bridge might be needed by a patient